joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

   [a set of permissions](../../user/permissions.md#project-members-permissions).
 - If your project is public, all users, including those with the Guest role can access your project.
-- For GitLab.com, if a user with the Guest role creates a project in their personal namespace, it does not consume a seat.
-The project is under the user's personal namespace and does not relate to the group with the Ultimate subscription.

 ### Add seats to your subscription